kaushal21/MetroBoardGame/README.md

 ## Motivation

-This game was part of my assignment which I implemented in my first semester of 2020.
+This game was part of my assignment which I implemented in my first semester of 2020 at Australian National University.
-It was a group project, although over here I have redesigned the complete project so that I don't use the work done by my teammates.
+It was a group project, although over here I have redesigned the project so that I don't use the work done by my teammates as my own.

+The Problem Description can be seen first which was given by the university.
+Followed by the screenshots of the actual game.

 ## Problem Description